gttos/php-ddd-pokedex/README.md

 $ tree -L 4 src

 src
-|-- Mooc // Company subdomain / Bounded Context: Features related to one of the company business lines / products
+|-- Web // Company subdomain / Bounded Context: Features related to one of the company business lines / products
-|   `-- Videos // Some Module inside the Mooc context
+|   `-- Videos // Some Module inside the Web context
 |       |-- Application
 |       |   |-- Create // Inside the application layer all is structured by actions
 |       |   |   |-- CreateVideoCommand.php